Bacon Fat Chocolate Chip Cookies with Bourbon and Pecans are amazing. If you love salty-sweet combos, these are the cookies for you.

 - Cookies are a great make-ahead dessert.
 Mix up the dough, roll it into balls, and freeze.
 The next time you are craving a freshly baked cookie, thaw some dough, bake, and enjoy.

-Bacon Fat: Bacon fat seems to melt more quickly than butter be sure to leave plenty of space between the cookies.
-Room temperature bacon fat is also easier to blend with the sugar.
+Bacon Fat: Bacon fat melts more quickly than butter be sure to leave plenty of space between the cookies.
+Room-temperature bacon fat is also easier to blend with the sugar.

 Brown Sugar & Granulated Sugar: Using more brown sugar than white sugar adds moisture and helps to produce a soft and chewy cookie.